WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Experiments

-\paragraph{Quantitative Comparison on KAIST} We evaluate WCCNet and conduct comparisons with other state-of-the-art methods \cite{RPN2017Konig, MSDS2018, ARCNN2019, CIAN2019, TCDET2020, MBNet2020, MLPD2021, yang2022BAANet, CMPD2022, wang2022RISNet, zhang2023TripleNet} under reasonable and all-dataset settings following \cite{KAIST2015}, as illustrated in Table \ref{Tab.
+We evaluate WCCNet and conduct comparisons with other state-of-the-art methods \cite{MSDS2018,ARCNN2019,CIAN2019,MBNet2020,MLPD2021,CMPD2022,GAFF2021,MS-DETR2024,RPN2017Konig,zhang2023TripleNet,TCDET2020,yang2022BAANet,ICAFusion,TFNet2024} under reasonable and all-dataset settings following \cite{KAIST2015}, as illustrated in Table \ref{Tab.
 KAIST} and Fig \ref{Fig. KAIST_Curve}.
 The reasonable setting means that the evaluation is conducted on a subset of testing set which only consists of pedestrians taller than 55 pixels without heavy occlusion, while all-dataset setting evaluates detectors on the whole testing set.

-Firstly, we give the experimental results on detection precision in terms of $\mathrm{MR}^{-2}$.
+\paragraph{Accuracy Comparison} The experimental results on detection precision are given in terms of $\mathrm{MR}^{-2}$.
 As can be observed in Table \ref{Tab.
 KAIST}, all types of our proposed WCCNet outperforms previous methods under all-dataset and reasonable settings.
-Besides, the MR-FPPI curves under those two settings are shown in Fig. \ref{Fig. KAIST_Curve}(b) and Fig. \ref{Fig. KAIST_Curve}(c) respectively, which also demonstrates the superiority of WCCNet.
-Especially for all-dataset setting which is more challenging, the WCCNet-L has taken a lead of $35.38\%$ percent over the best recorded method MLPD\cite{MLPD2021} with 18.41 $\mathrm{MR}^{-2}$ on the all-day subset.
+Besides, the MR-FPPI curves under those two settings are shown in Fig. \ref{Fig. KAIST_Curve}(a) and Fig. \ref{Fig. KAIST_Curve}(d) respectively, which also demonstrates the superiority of WCCNet.
+Especially for all-dataset setting which is more challenging, WCCNet has taken a lead of $13.71\%$ percent over the best recorded method MS-DETR \cite{MS-DETR2024} with 17.81 $\mathrm{MR}^{-2}$ for all-dataset setting.
 This demonstrates the strong capability of WCCNet to handle small and occlusion pedestrians.
-Moreover, for detection in low-illumination conditions, the precision results on the night subset under reasonable setting show that WCCNet surpasses previous methods by a large margin no less than $32.66\%$.
-Therefore, it confirms that our ADWT-integrated infrared branch can extract sufficient representations of pedestrians in low-illumination conditions with remarkably fewer parameters.
+Moreover, for detection in low-illumination conditions, the precision results on the night subset under all-dataset setting show that WCCNet surpasses previous methods by a large margin no less than $21.56\%$.
+Therefore, it confirms that our MoWE-integrated infrared branch can extract sufficient representations of pedestrians in low-illumination conditions with remarkably fewer parameters.